 Imagine it’s a new employee’s first day at work.
 Apart from their offer, and the date and time they should show up, they haven’t really received any information.
 They arrive, and the front desk employee must call the HR manager, who comes and shows the new hire to a random, empty desk, and hands them a pile of paperwork to look over and sign.
-Throughout the day, the new employee has an awkward time getting acclimated — they must ask for the wifi password and where the restroom is, and they meet team members at random.
+Throughout day one, the new employee has an awkward time getting acclimated — they must ask for the wifi password and where the restroom is, and they meet team members at random.
 By the end of the week, they have a decent handle on things, but have only interacted with their manager briefly, and are still trying to connect the people emailing them with the actual faces they see around the office.
 They learn the company’s way of doing things— such as asking for feedback, planning meetings, and discussing work— through observation and mistakes rather than from their manager directly.
 As time goes on, they feel more and more like they don’t really know what their superiors’ expectations are, or how to succeed at this company, which leads to them feeling like any success at all is unlikely.
 After a few months, they’re already looking for a new job.

 The Balance describes onboarding as, ”the process of integrating a new employee into the company and giving them the tools, information, and introductions they will need to succeed in their new job.”
 Onboarding is not the same thing as orientation, despite those terms sometimes being used interchangeably.
 Michael Falcon, founder of Experience Academy, tells Forbes, "Employee onboarding is the design of what your employees feel, see and hear after they have been hired.
 Often, companies confuse onboarding with training.
 While training does have a role within the onboarding it doesn’t represent the entire scope of the process."
-This process can last weeks or even months; according to HBR, it can even take up to a year.
-It takes time to truly learn and grow into a role, and part of your management should be working with them to develop goals they can measure so that after the first year, they can see the progress they’ve made.
+The employee onboarding process can last weeks or even months; according to HBR, it can even take up to a year.
+It takes time to truly learn and grow into a new role, and part of your management should be working with them to develop goals they can measure so that after the first year, they can see the progress they’ve made.

 Why is onboarding important to a company?

 HBR notes that companies who invest in their employees by setting up thorough onboarding programs find that their economic performance is higher than those that don’t— so it truly pays to do so.
-Plus, successful onboarding directly correlates to employee retention: Forbes shares that a 2007 study by the Wynhurst Group found that employees who participated in a structured onboarding program were 58% more likely to stay with their company more than three years.
+Plus, successful onboarding directly correlates to employee engagement and retention: Forbes shares that a 2007 study by the Wynhurst Group found that employees who participated in a structured onboarding program were 58% more likely to stay with their company more than three years.
 So onboarding is a great way to know that your hiring efforts will win out -- especially both considering how costly employee turnover is, and how much more time you’ll have to invest, again, in finding a replacement.